 The student must obtain a copy of THESIS PROCEDURES AND REGULATIONS, well in advance of thesis preparation.
-This may be obtained via the Office of Graduate Studies Thesis and Procedures and Regulations.
+This may be obtained via the OGS website.

 The thesis must conform in matters of style and format to the rules in THESIS PROCEDURES AND REGULATIONS.